-As of June 30, 2023, we implemented certain improvements to our internal control and financial reporting processes to address the material weaknesses identified above.
+As of March 31, 2023, we implemented certain improvements to our internal control and financial reporting processes to address the material weaknesses identified above.
 These improvements include the following:

-- During the first quarter of 2022, we engaged a "Big Four" accounting firm under an advisory engagement to be conducted under the AICPA Standards for Consulting Services to assist management with their internal controls review. - During the second quarter of 2022, we began the process for designing and implementing the recommendations from the internal control review done during the first quarter of 2022. - During the second and third quarters of 2022, our accounting department was substantially overhauled. - During the second half of 2022 and during the first half of 2023, we continued the process of designing and implementing controls based off the recommendation from the "Big Four" internal controls review.
-This includes controls within the purchasing and payables, revenue and receivables, period-end financial reporting, equity and stock-based compensation business processes.
-Management has begun to test the operating effectiveness of the controls implemented to determine if the stated material weaknesses can be considered remediated.
+- During the first quarter of 2022, we engaged a "Big Four" accounting firm under an advisory engagement to be conducted under the AICPA Standards for Consulting Services to assist management with their internal controls review. - During the second quarter of 2022, we began the process for designing and implementing the recommendations from the internal control review done during the first quarter of 2022. - During the second and third quarters of 2022, our accounting department was substantially overhauled. - During the second half of 2022 and during the first quarter of 2023, we continued the process of designing and implementing controls based off the recommendation from the "Big Four" internal controls review.